DefiantLabs/lens/README.md

 ---

+Lens is based on a repo by Strangelove Ventures.
+Paths have been changed due to issues with Go dependency management.

 `lens` is your lens to view the Cosmos :atom:. `lens` packs all the best practices in golang cosmos client development into one place and provides a simple and easy to use APIs provided by standard Cosmos chains.
 The `cmd` package implements the `lens` command line tool while the `client` package contains all the building blocks to build your own, complex, feature rich, Cosmos client in go.

 Intended use cases: